 - Failing to background check employees for criminal records

-- Negligent sale of alcohol
+- Negligent alcohol sales

 - Not enough security guards or staff